Configure Okta as a CA with delegated SCEP challenge for Windows with Microsoft Intune

 -

-In the Request API permissions section, scroll down, and then click Intune.
+On the Request API permissions page, scroll down and click Intune.

 -